Purpura-oazo/purpura_oazo/README.md

 - [x] Create a cache around server data, for security purposes inside SurrealDB.
 - [ ] Create a modular API around events.
   - [ ] Create the Lua API to embed custom logic.
     > This is intended for community plugins.
 And isn't a priority.
+Because I'm stupid.
 - [ ] Process heavy load tasks separately using a task scheduler.
 - [ ] Create a user interface using Leptos-rs